tepachelabs/cpc-backend/README.md

-# cpc-tooling
+# cpc-backend
-Webhooks for CPC, written in Python.
+Backend for all CPC related apps, written in Python.

 ## Requirements
 - Poetry